The Four Stages of Learning Any Skill on Your Path to Self-Actualization

 You start learning the basics of guitar and realize you can’t even hold the instrument correctly.
 No matter how hard you try, your fingers can’t press down hard enough on the frets.

-Your hands feel awkward and after a short time of “trying to play” you feel like your fingertips are bleeding.
+Your hands feel awkward, and after a short time of “trying to play,” it feels like your fingertips are bleeding.

 This stage often brings up feelings of weakness and inadequacy, feelings that our egos try to avoid.

-Similar to Stage 1, we still don’t fully know what we don’t know.
-But we are becoming aware of our ignorance.
+Similar to Stage 1, we still don’t fully understand what we don’t know, but we are becoming aware of our ignorance.

 While you may have experienced a burst of excitement and enthusiasm when you began stage 1, that initial energy often dissipates in stage 2.

-This is where many of us bail out of the developmental process.
-This stage of learning requires commitment and discipline to endure the discomfort.
+Many people bail out of the developmental process at this stage.
+This stage of learning requires commitment and discipline to endure discomfort.

 Stage 3 Conscious Competence Learning